cloudfoundry/community/toc/rfc/accepted/rfc-draft-github-members.md

 responsibility or the working group approvers and leads.

 Removing members of the cloudfoundry and other foundation org(s) may have unintended consequences.
-Raising PRs to remove members of the cloudfoundry and other foundation org(s) is the responsibility or the working group approvers and leads.
+Raising PRs to remove members of the cloudfoundry and other foundation org(s) is the responsibility of the working group approvers and leads.
 These PRs should be tagged `toc` and mention `@cloudfoundry/toc`.
 The TOC will then take responsibility for the merging or closing of the raised PRs.